TianshuangQiu/AdditiveParts/README.md

 2. Move the dataset into the ./meshcnn/dataset/
 3. The filepath to the data should look like ./meshcnn/dataset/sdata
 4. from the root folder of the repo do `cd ./meshcnn/MeshCNN/`
-5. Create a virtual environment using `conda create -n meshcnn python=3.6.8`, activate the virtual environment and run:
+5. Create a virtual environment using `conda create -n meshcnn python=3.6.8`.
-  `pip install -r requirements.txt` inside.
+6. Activate the virtual environment and run `pip install -r requirements.txt` inside of the MeshCNN folder.
-6. Run `bash scripts/keene/test.sh` to test
+7. Run `bash scripts/keene/test.sh` to test the pretrained neural network.